pascaltribel/smac-solution/README.md

 - `source` contains the necessary files for inference and an Python script to infer the private test set

 The inference can be obtained by running `python3 inference.py` from the source folder.

+We provide a report detailing our choices in the file `report.pdf`.